 If you’re a physician who is thinking about and planning for your retirement, you might be experiencing “retirement anxiety,” or concern about whether you’re doing enough to adequately prepare for the years after you leave active practice.

-MD Financial Management’s recent MD Physician Retirement Readiness Study revealed that many physicians feel well prepared for retirement, but a sizable minority struggle with financial pressures and feelings of financial uncertainty as retirement approaches.
+MD Financial Management’s MD Physician Retirement Readiness Study revealed that many physicians feel well prepared for retirement, but a sizable minority struggle with financial pressures and feelings of financial uncertainty as retirement approaches.
 About half say they have a general notion of where they’re going in retirement but have no specific plans in place.

 1. Identify specific goals to anchor your retirement plans in reality